 Now you know how to blow an egg, please leave me a comment below – I’d love to hear what you’re doing with them!

-Here’s a few ideas for you.
-Sally Barnett has won many awards at poultry shows with her decorated eggs.
+Here are a few ideas for you.
+Many of these eggs were decorated by Sally Barnett, who has won many awards at poultry shows with her decorated eggs.